Unfortunately we are currently unable to ship to Europe and Ireland. We will update you as soon as possible. Many thanks for your patience.

 But I always come from a standpoint of minimum colour necessary for maximum effect and minimum maintenance.
 Maximum bang for minimum buck.
 Where buck represents the cash and also, the often more valuable time commitment.
 Except for clients in the public eye daily, and with a full entourage jetting around the world with them, then we make it work full-on for every day.

-In order of commitment, from zero to platinum-blonde hero, these are six colour techniques
+In order of commitment, from zero to platinum-blonde hero, these are the main seven colour techniques, all of which we'll use in the salon.

 1. Colour shampooIf you just want a bit of fun, or a boost for your existing colour.
 This gentle colour enhancement will just sit on the surface of the hair, and last you until your next shampoo.
 It cannot make the hair lighter than the natural base, and has minimal effect on white hair.

-2. Vegetable colour/Colour conditionerThis is a single product (no mixing) that you apply directly from the tube/bottle which also sits on the surface, but goes that bit deeper.
+2. Colour Gloss ConditionerThis is a single product (no mixing) that you apply directly from the tube/bottle which also sits on the surface, but goes that bit deeper.
 It will wash off entirely in about 6 to 12 washes.
-It cannot make the hair lighter than the natural base, but can tone white hairs to give a highlighted effect.
+It cannot make the hair lighter than the natural base, but can tone white hairs slightly to give a highlighted effect.

 3. Semi-permanentThis is a great way to colour hair with less commitment than a permanent tint, or if you want the colour to fade away as it grows so as not to have a hard regrowth line.
 It can lift base colour marginally and give semi-opaque coverage to white hairs.